-Staggering in its ambition, China’s global-spanning One Belt One Road Initiative (OBOR) aims to spend trillions of dollars on infrastructure financing in Asia, Europe, and Africa over the coming years ahead.
-Even before OBOR, the rising superpower was a leading lender worldwide.
+Staggering in its ambition, China’s globe-spanning Belt and Road Initiative (BRI) aims to spend trillions of dollars on infrastructure financing in Asia, Europe, and Africa over the coming years ahead.
+Even before BRI, the rising superpower was a leading lender worldwide.

 Chinese finance represents a chance for economic rejuvenation in some states.
 For others, it’s a shackle that will create unredeemable fiscal burdens in the near future.
 This model of debt dependency will increase Beijing’s geopolitical leverage over small and impoverished states, grant favorable access to key resources, and potentially revolutionize the power balance in international forums like the IMF and the UN General Assembly.
 It will also give Beijing a powerful voice in regional forums, allowing it to influence decision processes from which it would otherwise be excluded, such as ASEAN deliberations on the South China Sea dispute.